learn-co-curriculum/dsc-gradient-descent-lab/README.md

 ## Summary

-In this lab you coded up a gradient descent algorithm from scratch!
+In this lab, you coded up a gradient descent algorithm from scratch!
 In the next lab, you'll apply this to logistic regression in order to create a full implementation yourself!